Tent-City-Studio/TCS.Website/README.md

 ### User Authentication Server

 A small Express server (`server.js`) handles account registration and login.
 It connects to MongoDB using the `MONGODB_URI` environment variable.
+If no URI is provided, an in-memory MongoDB instance is started automatically for testing.

 Run the server with: